cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 levels of the request (``<max-levels>``) determines how far back the provenance of the data in the lineage chain is calculated, as described in the :ref:`Developers' Manual <metadata-lineage>`.

+Lineage JSON consists of three main sections:
+- **Relations**
+    Relations section contains information on data accessed by programs.
+    Access type can be *read*, *write*, *both*, or *unknown*.
+    It also contains the *runid* of the program that did the access, and any specific *component* of a program that did the access. *Component* of a Flow is a Flowlet.
+- **Data**
+    Data section contains Datasets or Streams that were accessed by programs.
+- **Programs**.
+    Programs section contains information on programs (Flows, Mapreduce, Worker, Spark, etc.) that did the data access.

 Here is an example, pretty-printed::

   {